AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/data-views/data-views.md

    **Tips:**

-   - Mouse over the **Query Value** field to display a cheat sheet of wildcards, filters, and operators you can use in your query.
+   - Select the **Query Value** field to display a cheat sheet of wildcards, filters, and operators you can use in your query.

    - For more information on entering queries for streams, see [Search for streams](xref:sdsSearching#search-for-streams).